lagonapp/lagon/README.md

 ## About

-Lagon is an open-source runtime and platform that allows developers to run TypeScript and JavaScript Functions at the Edge, using V8 Isolates.
-It's also self-hostable.
+Lagon is an open-source runtime and platform that allows developers to run TypeScript and JavaScript Serverless Functions close to users.

 > **Warning**: Lagon is still in development.
 Do not use for production usages.

 Current status:

 - Dev: In heavy development, features are being added and APIs have breaking changes
-- **Alpha**: Missing features and bugs to fix, limited access to Lagon Cloud ([waitlist](https://tally.so/r/n9q1Rp))
+- **Alpha**: Missing features and bugs to fix, progressive access to Lagon Cloud ([waitlist](https://tally.so/r/n9q1Rp))
 - ~Beta~: Stable APIs, last features are being added, Lagon Cloud available without a waitlist
 - ~General Availability~: Cloud and self-hosted versions available for production usage